sameenataj427-collab/MTKClient-NoRoot-Termux/README.md

 4. ​Then quickly press OK on the Termux API popup as soon as it appears.
 5. ​Then the script will handle the rest.

-# ​📥 Installation
+# Guid To Install The Tool 👇👇

-Install Termux and Termux:API from GitHub or F-Droid first.
-Do not use the Termux from Play Store, it is an outdated version and lacks the necessary package updates for this script to run.
+First install Termux and Termux:api from Fdroid or GitHub, dont use termux from playstore, that is a outdated version and it doesn't have the nessary pakages for the tool to run

 ```bash
 ​pkg update && pkg upgrade -y
 pkg install python git termux-api libusb clang binutils -y